psnosignaluk/homelab/README.md

 The following is a list of the kit that I want to obtain for a decent home network:

 - [ ] 1 x UniFi Dream Router 7
-- [ ] 1 x UniFi U7 Light
-- [ ] 1 x 3m Cat6 RJ45 network cable
+- [ ] 1 x 5m Cat6 RJ45 network cable
-- [ ] 1 x 15m Cat6 RJ45 network cable
+- [ ] 2 x 3m Cat6 RJ45 network cables

-An objective of this set up is to provision two VLANs, one for WFH and the other for all personal compute systems.
+Given the size of our flat, running a 5m Cat6 cable from the ISP router downstairs to the Dream Router upstairs should provide a 1Gbps connection to a router that only supports 512Mbps to the Internet.
+I can run cables to my Xbox and a Minisforum mini PC, and connect our Macbooks to the Dream Router AP.
+Downstairs where the Apple TV lives and our phones are typically used, getting anything over 100Mbps via the WiFi would be perfectly fine.

 ## Desktop + Gaming